Indiana & Chicago Area Commercial Roofing

 01 — Practice

-This site explains those decisions in plain English.
+That's the work I focus on at North Star Roofing Systems LLC.
 I think about commercial roofs as systems — deck, insulation, cover board, membrane, flashings, terminations, drainage, and the maintenance plan that keeps it warrantable.
-When owners understand how those layers behave together, the conversation gets clearer fast.
+When the takeoff respects how those layers behave together, change orders shrink and warranty calls get rare.

 / 01